Publishing to npm

 .
 See Vapi’s npm publishing GitHub Action for an example.

 Navigate to the Actions tab, select the workflow you just created, specify a version number, and click Run workflow.
+This regenerates your SDK.

 Release via CLI and environment variables

-Regenerate your SDK
+Regenerate and release your SDK